pauloscustodio/Forth/README.md

 See [ANS Forth Standard Introduction](https://forth-standard.org/standard/intro)

-It should compile and run on any C++17 compiler on Windows and POSIX systems (Linux, macOS, MSYS2).
+It should compile and run on any C++17 compiler on Windows and POSIX systems (Linux, macOS, Windows MSYS2, Cygwin and Msbuild).

 Why another Forth interpreter?
 Just for fun!